 - You can soften this look even more by scattering some votive candles around the centerpiece I'd suggest creating a rectangle of votive candles to contain the centerpiece as the straight lines will fit in nicely with the bowling lane effect.

-- Alternatively, another quick and easy centerpiece would be to use bowling pin sippers as vases with a single stem in each.
+- Alternatively, another quick and easy centerpiece would be to use bowling pin sippers from supplier 2 as vases with a single stem in each.
 See these examples below (below left, from Intimate Weddings, and below right, from Couronne Company) for how simple, yet effective, single stem centerpieces can be.

 bowling party Decorations

 Below are some decoration tips to complement these bowling party ideas.
 You can use these for bowling parties at home, or adapt them to whatever space you have available at a bowling alley.

 - Always have some sort of decorations outside to mark out the entrance to your party and greet people as they arrive.
 One idea would be to use these huge 3' diameter round balloons from supplier 4 with these 2" dot stickers from supplier 3 attached to make them look like bowling balls.